HarshKapadia2/networking/homa.md

 ### `DATA`

 -   `DATA(rpc_id, data, offset, self_prio, m_len)`
--   Sent by the sender or receiver.
+-   Sent by the sender.
 -   Contains a contiguous range of bytes within a message, defined by an offset.
 -   Also indicates the total message length.
 -   It has the ability to acknowledge (`ACK`) one RPC, so future RPCs can be used to acknowledge one RPC, thus not requiring an explicit `ACK` packet to be sent.